-- Attack Noise (for an attacker): In zone walking attack, attacker searches domain as alphabetical order.
+- Attack Noise (for an attacker): In a zone walking attack, the attacker searches the domain in alphabetical order.
 However, the server can easily detect this type of behavior.
 So, the attacker needs to be tricky and break the serial attack.
-Attack Noise is the probability of breaking alphabetical order of domain query to server.
+Attack Noise is the probability of breaking the alphabetical order of domain query to server.
 Attack Noise 0.0 means no serial breaking, and 1.0 means every query is out of serial.
-The amount of noise on a scale of 0.0 to 1.0 (inclusive), higher noise for a stronger attack. - Server Tolerance (for server): Server Tolerance (the number of suspicious records) is the number of continuous requests received alphabetically from a client needed by DNSSEC server to identify the client as an attacker.
+The amount of noise on a scale of 0.0 to 1.0 (inclusive), is higher noise for a stronger attack. - Server Tolerance (for server): Server Tolerance (the number of suspicious records) is the number of continuous requests received alphabetically from a client needed by the DNSSEC server to identify the client as an attacker.
 The lesser Server Tolerance, the more secure the server is.
-The higher Server Tolerance means the server will provide a response for more requests from an attacker.
+The higher Server Tolerance means the server will provide a response to more requests from an attacker.